dodgyone23/PyTater/README.md

 For more information about starch chain, please read the [Starch Chain Manifesto](https://github.com/StarchIndustries/SIPs/blob/e75e1828105b5b716e57a1e905ac1bc88619bdef/MANIFESTO.md).

-You can run the miner by cloning this repository to your local machine and executing the following commands, you will be prompted to enter your Minder ID, and then you're off to the taters!
+You can run the miner by cloning this repository to your local machine and executing the following commands, you will be prompted to enter your Miner ID, and then you're off to the taters!

 ```shell
 > cd PyTater